 Valerio: With fish you must have wine because if fish find water in your stomach they are going to swim again.
 You must drink wine.
 I suggest some from Cinque Terre.

 While antipasto is cheese and salami in Tuscany, here you’ll get antipasti di mare, lots of mixed seafood.

 Valerio: We are done with the antipasto.
 Would you like to have some pasta now?

 Rick: Yes, what would be good pasta here?

 Valerio: What would you like?
-Would you like something with seafood that is caught in this area or would you like pesto from this area?
-If you want pesto, we have very good pesto sauce.
+Would you like something with seafood that is, like, catched just out here, or the pesto cauces you know is born in this area?
+So if you want pesto, we have very good pesto sauce.